Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 Of course, these functional forms are also chosen because they satisfy $\vert S_n\vert \leq1$ and then unitarity is satisfied trivially, even in the inelastic regime.

 A continuous matching with each corresponding elastic region is achieved by fixing the $P_{n}(s)$ polynomial in $S_n$ that has the pole with the smallest $s_{rn}$.
-This formalism was a modification of the parameterizations used by \cite{Buettiker:2003pp} in this energy region.
-In order to recover the elastic case it is enough to set $Q_n\equiv 0$, which as commented above is of relevance for the $D^{1/2}$ and $F^{1/2}$ waves.
+This formalism is a modification of the parameterizations used by \cite{Buettiker:2003pp} in this energy region.
+In order to recover the elastic case, it is enough to set $Q_n\equiv 0$, which as explained above is of relevance for the $D^{1/2}$ and $F^{1/2}$ waves.

-As already commented, near a resonance (or more precisely, its associated pole) each of the $S_n^r$ functions bear some resemblance to the familiar Breit-Wigner functional form, which is just a simple model.
-Our parameterizations are much more flexible, since they can incorporate inelastic resonances even if they overlap with other resonances or analytic structures.
+As already commented, near a resonance (or more precisely, its associated pole) each of the $S_n^r$ functions bears some resemblance to the familiar Breit-Wigner functional form, which is just a simple model.
+Our parameterizations are much more flexible since they can incorporate inelastic resonances even if they overlap with other resonances or analytic structures.
 In particular, when combining the $S_n$ in our complete functional form in Eq.~\eqref{eq:inelunit}, unitarity is satisfied exactly.
 This is definitely not the case of a simple sum of Breit-Wigner amplitudes, which violates unitarity and is nevertheless often used in the literature.
-Nevertheless, let us emphasize that the actual parameters of a resonance have to be calculated with the full partial wave at the pole position in the complex plane, and never from just the parameters of one individual $S_n^r$ piece on the real axis.
+Let us emphasize that the actual resonance parameters have to be calculated with the full partial-wave expression evaluated at the pole position in the complex plane, and never from just one individual $S_n^r$ piece on the real axis.

-Finally, to conclude this introduction to the generic form of our parameterizations, let us recall that we will use partial waves to describe data up to $\sim 1.8\,$GeV for \pik and $\sim 2$ GeV for \pipikk scattering.
-Beyond that energy we will use Regge theory to describe the whole amplitudes $F(s,t,u)$.
+Finally, to conclude this introduction to the generic form of our parameterizations, let us recall that we will use partial waves to describe data up to $\sim 1.8\,$GeV for \pik, and $\sim 2$ GeV for \pipikk scattering.
+Beyond that energy, we will use Regge theory to describe the whole amplitudes $F(s,t,u)$.
 These parameterizations will be described last in subsection~\ref{sec:ufdregge} below.